Lawyer Consultation in Ontario: What To Expect and How to Prepareachkarlaw-admin

-What Happens During the Consultation
+What Happens During a Lawyer Consultation in Ontario

 A consultation is not an occasion to resolve your legal issue, but to see how the legal professional can help resolve the matter.
 To do that, they need to know as much as they can about your particular legal problem.